 Offering team sports and individual events, participants vie for the coveted Intramural Champion t-shirt.
 Organize your own team or put yourself on the Intramural Free Agent list.
 Intramural Activities determines the brackets, tracks the team records and organizes the tournaments.
 We offer a variety of sports for all seasons.
 Each semester is divided into two blocks.
 Each block is approximately six weeks.
 Four weeks of league play and one or two weeks of tournament play.

-TBD (various tournaments will be available on specific days and times during Block 3).
-Information will be available through IMLeagues email, campus rec website, and student/staff digests.
+TBD (various tournaments will be available on specific days and times during Block 4) Information will be available through IMLeagues email, campus rec website, student digests

-- Volleyball (Thursdays): 4 vs 4 Open Advanced & Rec
+- Ultimate Frisbee (Thursdays): 4 v 4 Open

 Wall of Champions